alchemy-fr/Phraseanet-PHP-SDK/docs/source/index.rst

 Introduction
 ------------

-Phraseanet PHP SDK is an object oriented PHP wrapper that allows you to access the Phraseanet API from your PHP application/website.
+Phraseanet PHP SDK is an object oriented PHP library that gives you access to the your Phraseanet ressources from your PHP application/website.

 Design
 ------